80HD-0/GoldenLauncher/README.md

 ## Installing
 Though GoldenLauncher is portable, it can be conveniently installed to the system.
 It's rather simple.
 First, you will need to give the installer proper run permissions: <pre> ```bash chmod +x GoldenLauncherInstaller.sh ``` </pre>
 Then simply run the installer.
-It will install by default to your user application folder () but you can use the -d argument to choose a different directory (use --help or -h to see more)
+It will install by default to your user application folder (~/.local/bin) or globally (/usr/bin) if you use sudo, but you can use the -d argument to choose a different directory (use --help or -h to see more)
 <pre> ```bash ./GoldenLauncherInstaller.sh ``` </pre>
 ## Using
 If you skipped the installing section, using it portably is trivial: